 Your Words Cut Deep – Especially Online

-Posted August 15, 2015 by Graceful Serendipity in Soap Box Moment, Society / 0 Comments
+Posted August 15, 2015 by Graceful Serendipity in Uncategorized / 0 Comments

 So lately, I’ve been mesmerized by how uncivil people have become online.
 I don’t have a personal story of woe to share, but there have been events involving people I know personally or know simply online, which made me think about the behaviors I’ve witnessed more deeply.